Tackling Cancer Inequalities - one year on

-Tackling Cancer Inequalities – one year on highlights the progress made towards meeting the actions in our 2009 report and the next steps that are necessary to ensuring every cancer patient - no matter who they are, where they live or what cancer they have - can receive the same high quality treatment, care and service.
+Tackling Cancer Inequalities – one year on [PDF] highlights the progress made towards meeting the actions in our 2009 report and the next steps that are necessary to ensuring every cancer patient - no matter who they are, where they live or what cancer they have - can receive the same high quality treatment, care and service.

 Summary of Progress

 In our 2009 report the APPGC called for the introduction of a one-year cancer survival indicator to improve early diagnosis and outcomes for all.

 The Government has responded by including one-year cancer survival rates as an improvement area for the NHS in the proposed Outcomes Framework.
 This represents a significant step forward.

 Other areas of progress:

 The Government announced that £9 million will be spent to support local campaigns, which raise awareness and promote earlier diagnosis of the signs and symptom of cancer

 The Cancer Patient Experience Survey was carried out